DraconicSpeaker/beycord-bey-kit/README.md

 __**Classes**__:
 How classes are shown is classname: [ properties that can be modified ] (aliases)
 **player**: [
-             **hp**: The player's Hitpoints
+             **hp**: The player's Hitpoints.
+[Int]
              **atk**: The player's damage dealt to the other player.
 Can be used to reduce damage from the opponent.
+[Int]
-             **stamina**: The player's stamina
+             **stamina**: The player's stamina [Int]
              **bey**: An extended Beyblade class.
 Basically a player’s Bey.
 For more info, go to kit/class/Beyblade.js for the unextended version and kit/beys/template.js for the template of an extended Bey.
+[Beyblade]
+             **maxhp**: The player's max HP.
+[Int]
+             **maxstamina**: The player's max stamina.
+[Int]
+             **sp**: The player's special energy charge up.
+[Int]
+             All properties from the [Discord User class](https://discord.js.org/#/docs/main/stable/class/User) can also be accessible.
             ] (acted, victim)

 # IMPORTANT NOTES
 No, the player in the special function is **not** a player class.
 It's the old database that Beycord used and I am too lazy to remove it so I just kept it there.
 Just in case the old player database still have some purpose (which it should not).
 I left it there just in case.
 The player classes accessible are acted and victim and others are not player classes.
+Int, aka Integer, are numbers.